thrnz/FTLEventTags1.6/README.md

 When is a Crew Kill no better than a Ship Kill?
 Which Blue Option gives the best reward?
 What are the chances of losing crew to Giant Alien Spiders?

 This mod tags approximately 1000 lines of in-game text to show the possible outcomes of various choices and events.
-No information is displayed that can't otherwise be found in the game files, or from Googling dialog.
+No information is displayed that can't otherwise be found in the game files, or from Googling dialogue.
 It doesn't effect the gameplay mechanics themselves in any way.

 Tags include:
 * Choice outcomes, including Blue Options